Toofan (MRAP): Design

+The MRAP's components are made in Iran, except for the gearbox, engine and suspension.
+A V-shaped hull underneath is used to deflect explosions from underneath.

-Its appearance resembles the Streit Group’s Typhoon MRAP with similarities based on its physical appearance and its dimensions.
+Its appearance resembles the STREIT Group Typhoon MRAP with similarities based on its physical appearance and its dimensions.

 Armaments

-The Toofan can be equipped with semi-heavy weapons onto the tailgate gun shields and turrets, including a 12.7 heavy machine gun with gun shield.
+The Toofan can be equipped with semi-heavy weapons onto the tailgate gun shields and turrets if needed, including a 12.7mm heavy machine gun with gun shield.

 Cost

 The cost of the program is disclosed but during his address to the press, Brigadier General Hatami stated that "such a vehicle costs around $500,000 in the international market, [while] Iranian experts have manufactured [the] Toofan at a much lower price."